zwicker-group/py-pde/docs/source/manual/basic_usage.rst

 Running the simulation
 """"""""""""""""""""""
-To solve the PDE, we first need to generate an initial condition, i.e., the initial values of the fields that are evolved forward in time by the PDE.
+To solve the PDE, we use the generated initial condition, i.e., the initial field :code:`field`, which are evolved forward in time by the PDE.
 This field also defined the geometry on which the PDE is solved.
 In the simplest case, the solution is then obtain by running